MindK product academy

 • Retain 100% control over the project.
 Hand-pick all the candidates, have as many interview rounds as needed, and oversee daily activities.

-• Quick scale-up.
-Start working with an extended team in less than 2 weeks.
-Swap specialists, expand the team, or cancel services on short notice.
+• Quick scale-up, swapping specialists, expanding the team, or canceling services on short notice.

 • Save money.
 The payment model includes no additional fees.